Thiggel/Monotonic-Early-Exit/blogpost.md

    <em><b>Figure 1:</b> The fraction of predictions that do not change after each respective layer.</em>
    <br />
 </p>

-[change it so that in both plots the default network is called "no early exit(ing)"]

 From the results, we can see that the CALM model often makes a final prediction very early on in the network, and rarely changes its prediction.
 In contrast, the default (no early exit) and FREE models change their predictions much more often in later layers.
 This indicates that the CALM model may be a better candidate for using early exiting, because it is much less likely to change the prediction for a given token.